adirwaitzman/DevOps-Exercise/readme.md

-The deploy on the production environment needs to be improved,
-- Stop the previous app bedore deploy a new one (for this particular app it's fine because it doesn't keep running in the background)
-- Delete the previous version of the app and make sure that the storage does not fill up.
+The deploy on the production environment needs to be improved, Delete the previous version of the app and make sure that the storage does not fill up.